ZZZZZZZZZED/leaf-GUI/README.md

 # A LEAF User Interface with Streamlit

+This project is for COMPSCI5018P MSc Development Project for IT+ at the University of Glasgow.
+Given the limit of the development cycle and the unfamiliarity of the framework used by the developer, problems are found from the industrial application point of view.

-This project is based on practising the introductory examples in the [original LEAF example](https://github.com/dos-group/leaf/tree/main/examples) in the python version, users can directly watch the power usage in user-modified infrastructure and application chart.
+LEAF-UI is based on practising the introductory examples in the [original LEAF example](https://github.com/dos-group/leaf/tree/main/examples) in the python version, users can directly watch the power usage in user-modified infrastructure and application chart.
 This application is conducted through [streamlit](https://streamlit.io/) for fast-built data representation.

 Some new methods were introduced in the leaf-GUI for agile and compatibility usage; as a result, users will no longer need to write [complex loops for writing to csv](https://github.com/dos-group/leaf/blob/b6a2c92cafa614f1f0adde4f5b581d9d0a461937/examples/smart_city_traffic/main.py#L56-L78), and [modify how each data](https://github.com/dos-group/leaf/tree/main/examples/smart_city_traffic/analysis) would be displayed in the final chart.

+## 🌐 Rapid Deployment

+The permanent link of this application is [https://zzzzzzzzzed-leaf-gui-leaf-akha61.streamlitapp.com/](https://zzzzzzzzzed-leaf-gui-leaf-akha61.streamlitapp.com/).

+LEAF-UI is hosted on Streamlit Cloud, if you touch LEAF-UI through this link, please copy and paste the content in ```cloud_setter.py``` into the Python compiler on the cloud for the first time to prevent errors.
+The reasons have been discussed in detail in the project report.

-## ⚙️ Get start!
+## ⚙️ Get started on your local machine!

 Set up your environment and run:
 ```python